Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Conclusions

+In this paper, we presented a vectorized ARIMA–Nested Sampling framework and validated it on simulated time series data, recovering true model orders and parameters accurately.
+The framework was also applied to sunspot counts and to light curve data from Kepler and TESS.
+It successfully characterised the stochastic variability in these light curves and produced well-calibrated forecasts for the sunspot counts.
+We note that future improvements to the multi-step forecasts could be made by adopting a rolling window, which is a more accurate (although computationally expensive in our case) way of implementing ARIMA forecasting \citep{rolling_window_forecasts}.
+Additionally, the forecasting can be made more robust within a Bayesian framework using a short time-step rolling forecast and consequently treating the obtained posterior distributions as priors for the next forecast iteration.

-A significant computational bottleneck in this work was sampling valid initial points for higher order ARMA coefficients $\phi_a$ and $\theta_m$ using the process discussed in Subsection \ref{subsec:likelihood_priors}.
-If very strong autocorrelation in the time-series is not expected \emph{a priori}, then the ``rejection sampling" process can be sped up by regularizing and constricting the priors using $\sigma''<1$ (Table \ref{tab:prior_table}).
+The dominant computational bottleneck was the rejection sampling of valid ARMA coefficient vectors ($\phi_a$ and $\theta_m$) for higher orders ($p+q>8$) using the process discussed in Section \ref{methodology}.
+If very strong autocorrelation in the time series is not expected \emph{a priori}, then the ``rejection sampling" process can be sped up by regularizing and tightening the priors using $\sigma''<1$ (Table \ref{tab:prior_table}).
+This is quantified in Appendix \ref{appendixb} (Table \ref{tab:benchmark}), which reports wall-clock runtimes for grid searches of increasing size and for different prior scales.
 A more powerful approach is offered by reparametrization of the ARMA$(p,q)$ coefficients to a set of $p+q$ partial autocorrelation coefficients \citep{BARNDORFFNIELSEN1973408}.
-These coefficients are naturally constrained between $-1$ and $1$, and therefore a simple uniform prior, bounded between these two values, can be implemented.
+These coefficients are naturally constrained between $-1$ and $1$, and therefore a simple uniform prior, bounded between these two values, can be used.
+The vectorized implementation also offers a significant speed-up through parallelization of the nested sampling controlled by the $n_\mathrm{delete}$ factor.
+These computation times can be further improved through GPU-acceleration which our framework supports.

+We note that, while the framework enables joint selection across all three ARIMA orders $p$, $d$ and $q$, the real-data applications in this paper fixed $d$ \emph{a priori} using classical stationarity tests (ADF and KPSS) and performed grid searches over $p$ and $q$ only.
+Full three-dimensional grid searches including $d$ are demonstrated on simulated data (Section \ref{results}, Table \ref{logp_d_table}) and are entirely supported by the framework; we leave their application to real astronomical datasets with ambiguous stationarity as a direction for future work.